zizzfizzix/mcp-gsc/README.md

 ### 2. Install Required Software

-You'll need two things installed on your computer:
+You'll need to install these tools on your computer:

 - [Python](https://www.python.org/downloads/) (version 3.11 or newer) - This runs the connection between GSC and Claude
+- [Node.js](https://nodejs.org/en) - Required for running the MCP inspector and certain MCP components
-- [Claude Desktop](https://claude.ai/download) - The AI assistant you'll chat with
+- [Claude Desktop](https://claude.ai/desktop) - The AI assistant you'll chat with

+Make sure both Python and Node.js are properly installed and available in your system path before proceeding.

 ### 3. Download the Google Search Console MCP